-- · Mastery of safety regulations and service guality standards, as defined in consultation with all stakeholders. - Skills linked to the role(s) defined for paratransit under the Sustainable Urban Mobility Plan. - Mastery of skills related to fleet management and vehicle operations and maintenance. - Skills relating to the economic model of the paratransit sector, as well as sustainable financing. - Raising awareness of the use of digital tools, particularly when these are used as part of the Sustainable Urban Mobility Plan, through GPS surveys, network and flow mapping, passenger information, and ticketing systems.
+- Mastery of safety regulations and service quality standards, as defined in consultation with all stakeholders. - Skills linked to the role(s) defined for paratransit under the Sustainable Urban Mobility Plan. - Mastery of skills related to fleet management and vehicle operations and maintenance. - Skills relating to the economic model of the paratransit sector, as well as sustainable financing. - Raising awareness of the use of digital tools, particularly when these are used as part of the Sustainable Urban Mobility Plan, through GPS surveys, network and flow mapping, passenger information, and ticketing systems.

-All formal varieties.
+Types of paratransit affected All formal varieties.
 Separate taxi and regular service modes may be defined.
-Expectations with respect to training may be defined in the Sustainable Urban Mobility Plan (capacity building).
+Prerequisites Expectations with respect to training may be defined in the Sustainable Urban Mobility Plan (capacity building).
 Training needs are expressed by the various stakeholders, and may also be identified from passenger satisfaction surveys.
-Local authorities/Authorities responsible for paratransit management and regulation, transport-on-demand platforms.
-Financial investment: moderate.
+Stakeholders Local authorities/Authorities responsible for paratransit management and regulation, transport-on-demand platforms.
+Level of investment Financial investment: moderate.
 Above all, this is a question of setting up platforms for exchange between the various players to identify the relevant training needs.
 Training may be provided in-house or by specialist organisations.
 Human investment: limited.
-Moderate.
+Level of importance Moderate.
 Particularly relevant in the context of professionalisation programmes.
-Ongoing.
-Ensure that the content of the training is relevant to the specifications.
+Timing Ongoing.
+What to watch out for Ensure that the content of the training is relevant to the specifications.
 Ensure that the trainer(s) is/are neutral.
-Number of hours of training provided by type.
+Assessment criteria Number of hours of training provided by type.
 Follow-up on training participants' skills.
 Satisfaction surveys of training participants and trainer(s).